From Markov to Laplace: How Mamba In-Context Learns Markov Chains: How Mamba implements the Laplacian estimator

-We further strengthen this claim by the following matching lower bound, which shows that, with finite bit precision, any recurrent architecture such as $\mamba$ cannot implement the Laplacian estimator with arbitrarily small error if the hidden dimension does not scale as $\Omega(2^k)$.
+We now provide a fundamental limit on the representation power of recurrent architectures like Mamba, in the form of a lower bound on the hidden dimension that is required to represent the optimal estimator.
+In particular, our result establishes that with finite bit precision, irrespective of depth, for any recurrent architecture to implement the Laplacian estimator, the hidden dimension has to at least scale as $\Omega(2^k)$. \looseness=-1

 \begin{theorem} Consider a recurrent model of the form